 An approach like this captures the true economic activity of the business, offering insights that would be obscured under cash accounting.

-The Significance of Accrual Accounting
+Importance of Accrual Accounting

 Types of Accruals: Revenues and Expenses